No. 010

 Le Daunou

 Le Daunou is the geometry that holds a drink.
-A small guéridon in stunning acajou veneer and ebonized wood, octagonal top with chamfered corners, four columnar legs in geometric vocabulary, and a stepped base shelf repeating the form.
+A small guéridon in stunning walnut acajou veneer and ebonized wood, octagonal top with chamfered corners, four columnar legs in geometric vocabulary, and a stepped base shelf repeating the form.
 What a high Art Deco classique register!
 Bookmatched flame veneer across the top, two-toned in the manner of the period's serious workshops.
 The kind of table that lived beside a salon armchair, holding what the evening required.
 Honest, original throughout.
 Authenticity assessed and certified.

 Consider pairing it with...